NorthStarUAS/Simulator/README.md

 ## Quick note on delta t (time interval between states.)

-One requirement of this system is that the state vectors must have a fixed/constat time update rate (dt).
-This time interval is cooked into the state transition matrix.
-This value is determined from the input data and saved with the model.
-The simulation must be updated at this same rate to run in real time.
+One requirement of this system is that the input state vectors must have a fixed/constant time update rate (dt).
+This allows the **X** and **Y** matrices (current state and next state matrices) to align correctly.
+This time interval is then cooked into the values of the state transition matrix.
+This dt value is automatically determined from the input data and saved with the model.
+The simulation loads this fixed dt value with the model and updates the simulation at this rate when running in real-time mode.

 ## Limitations / Disclaimers